Final Analysis: Critical response

-Final Analysis has an approval rating at Rotten Tomatoes of 56% based on 27 reviews.
+Final Analysis has an approval rating at Rotten Tomatoes of 57% based on 30 reviews.
 On Metacritic, the film has a score of 40 out of 100 based on 23 reviews, indicating "mixed or average" reviews.

-Roger Ebert liked the screenplay and thought director Alfred Hitchcock, known for these types of thrillers, would have liked it as well, though he thought the film was needlessly complex.
+Roger Ebert gave the movie two and a half out of four stars.
+He liked the screenplay and thought director Alfred Hitchcock, known for these types of thrillers, would have liked it as well, though he thought the film was needlessly complex.
 Vincent Canby, film critic for The New York Times, praised the acting in the film and called Eric Roberts "the film's electrical force".
 Variety magazine called Final Analysis "a crackling good psychological melodrama" with "tantalizing double-crosses".

-Kathleen Maher of the Austin Chronicle said the film does not live up to its influences and was critical of the leads, calling the buildup to their sex scene "excruciating".
+Kathleen Maher of the Austin Chronicle said the film does not live up to its influences and was critical of the leads Richard Gere and Kim Basinger, calling the buildup to their sex scene "excruciating".
 Rita Kempley, writing in The Washington Post, called the film "an implausible psycho thriller" and said director Phil Joanou "doesn't have any of his own ideas."